juju/docs/src/en/reference-hook-tools.md

 space, not the 'default' space.

 !!!
 Warning:
-    The call of `unit-get` in a networking context is depracated and should no longer be used.
+    The call of `unit-get` in a networking context is deprecated and should no longer be used.
 It is replaced by the `network-get` hook tool.
 See [Network primitives][dev-network-primitives] for details.